-3.1.
-Teaching good behaviour
+Teaching about good behaviour

-At Northgate, pupils are explicitly taught behaviour expectations through the curriculum in the classroom as well as during all other opportunities e.g. break and lunchtimes, in the playground and in the dining room.
+At Northgate, behaviour expectations are explicitly taught in the classroom as well as during all other opportunities e.g. break and lunchtimes, in the playground and in the dining room.

 Teachers and pupils set their own class rules and clarify school expectations at the beginning of each school year.
-Teachers may develop their own class methods to reinforce positive behaviour eg; raffle tickets, marbles in jar, dojos etc., as well as using whole school systems.
+Teachers may develop their own class methods to reinforce positive behaviour eg; raffle tickets, marbles in jar, dojos etc., as well as using whole school systems